appliedbits/draft-wendt-stir-certificate-transparency/draft-wendt-stir-certificate-transparency.md

 # The Use of Certificate Transparency for STI Certificates

 CT log(s) contains certificate chains, which can be submitted by any CA authorized in a STIR eco-system.
 It is expected that these CAs will contribute all their newly issued certificates to one or more logs.
-Note, in {{RFC9162}} it is possible for certificate holders to directly contribute their own certificate chains or interested third parties, however because in stir eco-systems that generally consist of entities that are authorized to be assigned telephone number resources, this does not seem to be a likely scenario.
+Note, in {{RFC6962}} it is possible for certificate holders to directly contribute their own certificate chains or interested third parties, however because in stir eco-systems that generally consist of entities that are authorized to be assigned telephone number resources, this does not seem to be a likely scenario.
 Generally, many stir eco-systems have a controlled set of CAs that are authorized to participate as valid trust anchors.
 It is required that each chain ends with a trust anchor that is accepted by the log which would include those authorized trust anchors or a subset of them.
 When a chain is accepted by a log, a signed timestamp is returned, which is later used to provide evidence to STIR verification services (VS), defined in {{RFC8224}}, that the chain has been submitted.
 A VS can thus require that all certificates they accept as valid are accompanied by signed timestamps.

-Those concerned about mis-issuance of stir certificates can monitor the logs, asking them regularly for all new entries, and can thus check whether the providers or telephone numbers for which they are responsible have had certificates issued that they did not expect.
+Those concerned about mis-issuance of STIR certificates can monitor the logs, asking them regularly for all new entries, and can thus check whether the service provider codes or telephone numbers for which they are responsible have had certificates issued that they did not expect.
 What they do with this information, particularly when they find that a mis-issuance has happened, is beyond the scope of this document.
 However, broadly speaking, because many existing STI ecosystems have a connection to regulated and industry environments that govern the issuance of STI certificates, they can invoke existing mechanisms for dealing with issues such as mis-issued certificates, such as working with the CA to get the certificate revoked or with maintainers of trust anchor lists to get the CA removed.

 # Terminology

 This section defines key terms used throughout the STI-CT framework to ensure clarity and consistency.

-## Authentication Service (STI-AS)
+## Authentication Service (AS)
 A service that signs the identity of a telephone call using Secure Telephone Identity (STI) certificates, ensuring the authenticity of the caller information.
 It ensures that STI Certificates contain SCTs.

 ## Certificate Transparency (CT)
 A framework designed to provide an open and verifiable log of issued certificates.
 It aims to detect and prevent the misuse or mis-issuance of certificates by maintaining append-only logs that can be audited by any interested party.

 ## Delegate Certificate
-A type of STI certificate that associates a specific telephone number or a range of telephone numbers with a particular entity, typically used to delegate the right to use these numbers.
+A type of STI certificate that associates a specific telephone number or a range of telephone numbers with a particular entity used to delegate the right to use these numbers.

 ## Log
 An append-only, cryptographically verifiable structure used in Certificate Transparency to record pre-certificate entries.
 Logs accept submissions, generate Signed Certificate Timestamps (SCTs), and maintain the integrity of the entries through a Merkle Tree structure.